Pangaj/Go-programming-questions/Go Programming.md

    ```

 ###12.
 What is a pointer?
-* It's a pointer variable which can hold the address of a variable.
+* It's a pointer variable which can hold the address of the variable.

    ```
    var x = 5